Detour (Cyndi Lauper album)

-Detour is the eleventh studio album by American recording artist Cyndi Lauper, containing cover versions of country and western songs.
+Detour is the twelfth studio album by American recording artist Cyndi Lauper, containing cover versions of country and western songs.
 It was released on May 6, 2016, and is the artist's first for Sire Records.
 The album was recorded in Nashville and produced by Tony Brown.
 In the United States, the album debuted at number 29 on the Billboard 200 and number four on the Billboard Top Country Albums and sold 36,800 copies as of September 2016.

 Production and content

 Lauper's 2010 album Memphis Blues contained cover versions of blues songs, with blues veterans participating.
 As a follow-up project, her eleventh album brings together American country music classics from the 1950s and 1960s, and features guest appearances by Vince Gill, Emmylou Harris, Alison Krauss, and Willie Nelson.

 The recordings took place in Nashville, with the participation of veteran country music producer Tony Brown and local musicians.
 Sire Records owner Seymour Stein is the executive producer and instigator of the project.
 The singer said she chose country music because it is one of the styles she listened to most as a child: "When I was a really young kid, country music was pop music, so this is what we grew up listening to", she also said that: "These songs are part of some of my earliest memories so it has been an absolute thrill to revisit them."

 About the experience with the album and the recordings in Nashville, the singer said: "It was exciting to come here and make a record that’s an homage to country", "It's a real singer’s album."